 Live in-shell oysters can be stored longer than shucked oysters, so if you are confident and have the proper shucking tools, buying fresh in-shell oysters is the best way to guarantee freshness.
 To keep oysters alive, they must be stored so that they can breath.
 Never store them in airtight containers.

-Line the oysters flat-side up on a large tray or baking sheet and cover with a damp cloth or damp paper towel.
+The best way to keep oysters fresh is to line the oysters flat-side up on a large tray or baking sheet and cover with a damp cloth or damp paper towel.
 Do not store them in cold water, as oysters die in fresh water.
 Keep them in the refrigerator at 36 to 40 degrees Fahrenheit.
 If the temperature 35 degrees or lower, the oysters will die.
-If you harvested the oysters yourself, make sure you get them in the refrigerator within 1½ hours after harvesting.
-(Always harvest oysters from safe and approved water; check with local laws and warnings before harvesting shellfish).
+If you harvested the oysters yourself, make sure you get them in the refrigerator within 1 1/2 hours after harvesting.
+(Always harvest oysters from safe and approved waters; check with local laws and warnings before harvesting shellfish.)
 Consume the live oysters within 1 to 2 days for best results, but if kept cool they can last up to a week.

 For shucked oysters, unlike live ones, colder is better.
 Set your refrigerator between 34 and 35 degrees and store oysters in an airtight container or covered bowl.
 Shucked oysters will stay fresh at cold temperatures for 4 to 5 days.
 If you purchased shucked oysters in a container, keep only until the expiration date printed on the container.